aspose-total/Aspose.Total-Products/total/en/cpp/conversion/msg-to-odt/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export MSG to ODT" h2="Transform MSG to ODT within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+Email conversion is the process of transforming emails from one format to another.
+This is useful for archiving emails, or for making them compatible with different email clients.

+<h2>How Aspose.Total Helps for MSG to ODT Conversion</h2>

+Aspose.Total for C++ is a suite of APIs that provides a comprehensive set of features for developing applications in C++.
+It includes two APIs that are useful for email conversion: Aspose.Email for C++ and Aspose.Words for C++.

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert MSG file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to ODT.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Using Aspose.Email for C++, you can convert MSG file format to HTML.
+After that, by using Aspose.Words for C++ API, you can export HTML to ODT.
+Both APIs come under Aspose.Total for C++ package.

+Aspose.Email for C++ is a powerful email processing API that enables you to read, write, and convert emails in various formats.
+It supports a wide range of email formats, including MSG, EML, MHTML, and HTML.
+It also provides features for creating, modifying, and converting emails.

+Aspose.Words for C++ is a powerful document processing API that enables you to create, edit, and convert documents in various formats.
+It supports a wide range of document formats, including ODT, DOC, DOCX, and HTML.
+It also provides features for creating, modifying, and converting documents.

+By using Aspose.Total for C++, you can easily convert MSG files to ODT format.
+This makes it easy to archive emails, or to make them compatible with different email clients.
+Aspose.Total for C++ is a comprehensive suite of APIs that provides a wide range of features for developing applications in C++.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}